Supreme Court of India

 • A pension equal to half of their final salary is due each month to chief justices and judges who have retired.

-The Supreme Court's powers and jurisdictions
+The Powers of Supreme Court and jurisdictions of Supreme Courts

 Jurisdiction refers to the extent of the Supreme Court's authority to hear cases and provide decisions.
 Original, appellate, and advisory are the three categories of jurisdiction that make up the Supreme Court.